AscendLab

 Upload a video, choose a range, and trim it to preview the output here.

-The video stays on your device.
-FFmpeg runs inside the browser after you start trimming, so the initial page stays light and the large WebAssembly engine is not loaded until needed.
+FFmpeg is designed to run inside the browser after you start trimming, so the initial page stays light and the large WebAssembly engine is not loaded until needed.

 Example